lmas/thesis/thesis.typ

 	caption: [Average runtimes for the analysis of each dataset.]
 ) <res-times>

-A proper benchmark was done afterwards on Stream DAMP and it highlights the differences in performance, depending strongly on the choice of method for calculating the subsequence distances.
+Running a benchmark on Stream DAMP highlights the differences in performance, depending strongly on the choice of method for calculating the subsequence distances.

 The benchmark used a randomly generated time series with 10240 data points.
 @app-benchmarks contains the full output of that benchmark, with the results